n1n1n1q/pao-compile/README.md

 If you want to use ssh default password is 'root' in all cases.
 To change it, change enviroment variable SSH_PASSWORD
 1. **Docker**
-    Put the project.Dockerfile into your main
+    Put the Ubuntu.Dockerfile into your project dir
     > *via CLI*
     > ```
     > sudo docker -f Ubuntu.Dockerfile . -t ubuntu-cxx